Raymanyemao/Ti-DL/README.md

 - Fixed downloading albums via CLI.
 - Much more command line options.
 ### 3rd Mar 19 - Release 1c ###
+- Linux build added.
 - Single track download support.
 This can be used with the "-url" arg too.
 - Fixed album artist & track artist tags.
 If there are more than one, they'll be written to the tags now.
 - allowStreaming check for single tracks (still need to do for albums).
 - New command line arg option: comment.
 - Less strict filename & dir name replace regex.
 Brackets and commas were being replaced before.
 - Windows' max path limit handled.
 I couldn't do much about this.
 Tidal-DL won't crash anymore if it runs into this.
 The track's filename will be left as it was before the renaming attempt.
 Tags won't be affected.
+- Unneeded cover.jpg wasn't being deleted before termination.
+This would only happen when used via command line.

 # Misc Info
 Written around Python v3.6.7.